Surviving Your First Year at a New Job - Strategies for Building Trust in a New Workplace

 Workplace relationships often form in informal settings like lunch or casual conversations.
 Intentionally connect with people outside your immediate team.
 Hub individuals who hold cross-departmental information are especially valuable allies.

 However, be careful not to get drawn into office politics.
 Maintaining a neutral stance during your first year is the safest approach.
+Agreeing with gossip about others or getting too close to one particular manager tends to work against you in the long run.

 Let Go of Comparisons with Your Previous Job

 "At my old company, we did it this way" not only torments you but also creates a negative impression on colleagues.
 Consciously look for the positives in your new environment.
-(Books on career strategy can help you develop a long-term perspective)
+Books on career strategy can help you develop a long-term perspective

 Summary